-

 Clarity: Clear

-Adirondack Anglers Outpost: Our partner shop The Adirondack Anglers is open 9am-5pm, 7 days a week.
+Adirondack Anglers: Adirondack Anglers is open 9-5 daily and is continuing to be stocked with new tackle for your conventional and warm water fishing needs.
 The shop is located at the Four Corners in Wilmington, 5698 NYS ROUTE 86.
-Warm Water Fly and Conventional Tackle, Stand Up Paddle Board Rentals, NYS Fishing Licenses, live bait and more can be purchased at the Anglers Outpost.
-For any questions regarding the Adirondack Anglers Outpost give the shop a call at (518) 946-FISH.
+Warm Water Fly and Conventional Tackle, Stand Up Paddle Board Rentals, NYS Fishing Licenses, live bait and more can be purchased at Adirondack Anglers.
+For any questions regarding Adirondack Anglers give the shop a call at (518) 946-FISH

 2 Hour Family Learn-To Fly Fish: For those interested in trying fly fishing but have no idea where to start, we have the perfect adventure for you.
 Our two hour learn-to fly fish is the perfect choice for you.
 One trip covers four people, full outfitted, two hours with your very own private guide, instruction, and of course fishing.
 It is the perfect way for those who are interested in fly fishing to give it a try, or for families looking for an Adirondack fishing experience.
 We have 4 time slots daily throughout the summer months, 8-10, 10:30-12:30, 1-3, and 3:30-5:30.
 No prior fishing experience or gear required, we will fully outfit you with all of the necessary fishing equipment.
 For those interested in booking or have any further questions give us a call here at the shop (518) 946-2117.